sevesalm/orbiNav/README.md

 # orbiNav

-[Reaktor](https://reaktor.com) heitti kuumottavan haasteen [Reaktor Orbital Challenge](https://reaktor.com/orbital-challenge/), jossa annetaan CSV-muotoinen [data](https://space-fast-track.herokuapp.com/generate) maapalloa kiertävistä satelliiteista, sekä lähtö- ja päätepiste maan pinnalla.
-Näiden perusteella on löydettävä esteetön reitti lähtöpisteestä päätepisteeseen satelliittien kautta.
-En lannistunut lähes mahdottoman edessä, vaan päätin ratkaista tämänkin ongelman.
-Lopputuloksena syntyi orbiNav!
+This is my solution to [Reaktor Orbital Challenge](https://reaktor.com/orbital-challenge/).
+Basically a CSV formatted [data file](https://space-fast-track.herokuapp.com/generate) is given.
+It contains coordinates and altitudes of satellites orbiting the Earth.
+There are also starting and end points.
+One must find an unobstructed way from the start to the end using the satellites.
+Is this an impossible mission?
+Not at all!
+Here is a working solution:

-[Demo](https://orbinav.herokuapp.com) (Heroku - saattaa avautua hetken...)
+[Demo](https://orbinav.herokuapp.com) (Heroku - might have some initial delay...)

-## Ohjelman rakenne ja toiminta

-Ohjelma on Djangolla (Python) toteutettu nettisivu, jossa palvelin hakee datan Reaktorin palvelimelta, ratkaisee ongelman ja palauttaa ratkaisun JSON-muodossa asiakkaalle (client), joka toteuttaa visualisoinnin JavaScriptillä.

-Palvelin ratkaisee ongelman kaksi kertaa: ensin minimoiden matkan, sitten minimoiden hyppäysten lukumäärän - ratkaisut eivät ole aina identtiset.
-Kumpikin tapahtuu [Dijkstran algoritmilla](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), jälkimäisessä graafin sivujen painot ovat kaikki 1.0 todellisen etäisyyden sijaan.
-Esteettömyys varmistetaan ratkaisemalla säteen ja pallon välinen törmäys vektorimagialla.
-Business logic tapahtuu tiedostossa `main/solver.py` (sekä `main/views.py`).

-Asiakaspäässä ratkaisu näytetään tekstinä, sekä visualisoidaan käyttäen [Three.js](http://threejs.org)-kirjastoa.
-Leiskan responsiivisuus on toteutettu [Bootstrapillä](http://getbootstrap.com).
-Lisäksi mukana on [Bootstrap Notify](http://bootstrap-notify.remabledesigns.com) virheilmoitusten antamiseen.
-Koodi löytyy tiedostosta `main/static/render.js`.

-Kaikki koodi on kommentoitua ja varsin selkeää seurattavaa.
-Testattu myös parilla Android-puhelimella.
-Pahimmat (uskallanko sanoa: kaikki...) muistivuodot tukittu.
-Kaikki palaute on tervetullutta!

-## The same in English
+## Implementation details

-This is my humble proposal as a solution to [Reaktor Orbital Challenge](https://reaktor.com/orbital-challenge/).
-Server uses Django framework (Python) and client side is JavaScript.
-Basically server side solves the problem using [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
-It calculates both the route with least amount of hops and the route with the shortest total length - the solutions might differ.
+orbiNav is a web application for fetching, solving and presenting the problem and the solution.
+Server uses Django framework (Python) and client side is written in JavaScript.
+After the client has made a new AJAX request server side first fetches a new problem from Reaktor server.
+It then solves the problem using [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).
+It calculates both the route with the shortest total length and the route with least amount of hops  - the solutions sometimes differ.
 Basic Ray-Sphere intersection calculations are used to determine line-of-sight.
-The result is passed to the client in JSON after the client has made an AJAX request.
+The result including visualization data is then passed to the client in JSON.

-3D visualization is done with [Three.js](http://threejs.org) library.
+The client shows the solution both as text and as a 3D model.
+3D visualization is done using [Three.js](http://threejs.org).
+There is a fallback method if the browser doesn't support WebGL.
 [Bootstrap](http://getbootstrap.com) was used to create responsive layout and webpage styling.

+The code is commented and quite easy to follow.
+The solving business logic can be found in `main/solver.py` and the client side implementation in `main/static/render.js`. orbiNav has also been tested with a few Android phones.

-Feel free to ask more and give feedback and ideas to improve the application!
+Feel free to ask more or give feedback and ideas to improve the application!